What Are Maine Coons Like As Pets: Breed Facts

 To understand what Maine Coons are like as pets, you need to know more about how they act around their families.

-Below are the five personality traits typically associated with the Maine Coon cat breed:
+Below are five common personality traits associated with the breed:

 1. Loving